 The five-year work commitment relating to the License imposes certain financial obligations on us.
-In management's view, the geotechnical work completed in year-one was sufficient to satisfy the requirement for year-one, and we filed our report in this connection with the South Australian government.
-Further, we have raised the funds required to complete the second year work commitment and a portion of the following year's 3D seismic requirement.
-In addition to the preceding, we will need working capital to satisfy our general and administrative expenses.
+In management's view, the geotechnical work completed in year-1 and the Nike 3D Seismic Survey initiated prior to the expiration of year-2 are sufficient to satisfy the requirement for the first two License years.
+We filed our reports and deposited certain work materials as required by the South Australian government.
+Going forward, we will need funds to meet the seismic data and well drilling License work obligations of years 3, 4, and 5.
+Working capital will also be needed to satisfy our general and administrative expenses.
 Between April 2017 and the end of April 2020, we will require approximately \$23.5 million in additional capital to continue operations and satisfy the obligations for the remainder of our work commitments.
 If the remaining Debentures are sold, the additional \$2.0 million in equity is raised and the Original Investor exercises its warrants and its option to invest an additional \$20.0 million in the Company, sufficient capital will be available to continue operations and meet all work commitments specified in the License.
 We have no assurances that any or all of these required additional funds would be raised in the manner expected or in any other manner.